-Individuals with high movement turning influences also tended to have high movement speeding influences (see supplements), but in contrast to turning influence, there was less striking differences between statuses in terms of speeding influence.
-In particular, all adult statuses (dominant female, dominant male and other adults) had a similar chance of speeding the group up when they were moving faster than the centroid, or slowing it down when moving slower than the centroid.
+Individuals with high movement turning influences also tended to have high movement speeding influences (see supplements).
+On the other hand, there were less striking differences between statuses in terms of speeding influence.
+In particular, all adult statuses (i.e., dominant female, dominant male and other adults) had a similar chance of speeding the group up when they were moving faster than the centroid, or slowing it down when moving slower than the centroid.
 The dominant female therefore seems to have more influence over the direction of travel of the group, than over its speed.
-Decisions about direction of movement and decisions about speed (i.e. timing) of movement, usually differ in that the former are discrete whereas the latter are continuous (Conradt and Roper 2010).
-In the case of meerkats, this means that contrary to timing decision, wrong decisions regarding the direction of movement could end up being very costly for all individuals in the groups, as they could end up in a location with little food, or no sleeping burrows, or in rival territories.
+Decisions about direction of movement and decisions about speed of movement (i.e. timing), usually differ in that the former are discrete whereas the latter are continuous (Conradt and Roper 2010).
+In the case of meerkats, this means that contrary to timing decision, wrong decisions regarding the direction of movement could be very costly for all individuals in the groups, as they could end up in a location with little food, no sleeping burrows or in rival territories.
 Thus, it makes sense that influential individuals are more likely to emerge in decisions involving directions, in the traits of more experienced meerkats like the dominant female.
-Given our results, influence over group speed could be either distributed, with all or most adults contributing to the decision to speed up or not at a given moment, or varying in time between group members, with individuals taking turn influencing others to speed up or slow down.
+Given our results, influence over group speed could be either distributed with most adults contributing to the decision to speed up or not at a given moment, or varying in time between group members, with individuals taking turns influencing others to speed up or slow down.
 Unfortunately, our methodology does not allow us to disentangle between these two options.
 Because speed of the group could have repercussions on individuals’ ability to locate food, and because quorum mechanisms, akin to a voting process by which a certain threshold of individuals giving a specific type of call is required for the group to start moving, have already been shown in meerkats (Bousquet et al. 2011), in future works it could be very interesting to incorporate data about individual foraging success, as well as vocalizations, within our influence framework, to further our understanding of the interactions between these three aspects.